SamuelPSantiago/auth-api-template/README.md

 - ✅ **User registration and login** with JWT token generation for secure sessions
 - 🔄 **Refresh Token system** for automatic session renewal
 - 🔐 **Secure password storage** using Bcrypt with salt and hash
+- ✉️ **Advanced email system** with Handlebars templates, queue with retry logic, and preheader support
-- ✉️ **Advanced password recovery** via temporary code sent by email
+- 🔄 **Password recovery** via temporary code sent by email
 - 🛡️ **JWT protection middleware** for authenticated routes
 - 🔒 **Logout and bulk logout** with token revocation
 - ⏱️ **Configurable expiration control** for tokens and reset codes